PeterCamilleri/mysh/README.md

 hop to it! :-)

 Now that we've launched mysh, what exactly does it do?
-This can be summarized in just two words: Boot and REPL.
+This can be summarized with just two words: Boot and REPL.

 ###Boot